yeshwanth12/Dinosaurus-Island/README.md

 </table>

 Luckily you have learned some deep learning and you will use it to save the day.
 Your assistant has collected a list of all the dinosaur names they could find, and compiled them into this [dataset](dinos.txt).
 To create new dinosaur names, you will build a character level language model to generate new names.
-Your algorithm will learn the different name patterns, and randomly generate new names.
+The algorithm will learn the different name patterns, and randomly generate new names.

 # Model Overview
 The model has the following structure: